aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part2.md

 terraform apply tfplan
 ```

-### Now use the console to check all the reosurces exist
+### Now use the console to check all the resources exist

 You may need to hit refresh if your console window was still open